piranna/piranna.github.io/pages/hire-me.md

 so you can evaluate my work on first hand.

 By the way, *big guys* like Google, Apple, Microsoft, IBM, Amazon, Ebay...
-**don't** do code tests, but do in-site technical interviews instead.
+**don't** do code tests, or they are short ones like *katas* to know about your reasoning, but instead they do in-site technical interviews instead.
 It's true their selection processes are long and tyring and you need to prepare yourself for them in advance, but not only their job conditions, salaries and prestige compensate that effort, but also they usually pay flight tickets and hotel rooms